 A lot of it has to do, I think, with the arcs the writers built into him His internal struggles during The Guardian Trilogy are magnificently-constructed.
 We really do believe in his choice at the end of Enlightenment because we've watched all the turmoil he's gone through as he accepts that he can't really kill the Doctor.

 After the trilogy is over, however, the writers continue to grow the character.
 Turlough seems to be a dyed-in-the-wool coward who slowly-but-surely develops backbone over the course of Season Twenty-One.
-When he is faced with the ultimate responsibility of dealing with his past, he accepts what he must do in order to accomplish a Great Good.
+When he is faced with the ultimate responsibility of dealing with his past, he accepts what he must do in order to accomplish a Greater Good.
 Even if it might have serious repercussions on his freedom.
 I really love all the treatment this character gets.
 The amount of growth he goes through (versus so many other companions who can really stagnate!) makes it near-impossible to not fall in love with him.
-Even if his desire to go home after the Guardian Trilogy does seem to contradict some of the stuff we get in Planet of Fire
+Even if his desire to go home after the Guardian Trilogy does seem to contradict some of the stuff we get in Planet of Fire!

 Aside from saying bye to Turlough, there's a tonne of other things Fire has to accomplish.
 It must bring back the Master.
 It has to introduce Peri.
 Kamelion must also go.
 It will take advantage of the Lanzarote location.
 Somewhere along the way, it also has to have a plot of some sort!
 Planet of Fire does a very competent job with all these elements.
 To the point where it doesn't actually feel overstuffed at any point.
 Unfortunately, having to take care of so many things makes it nearly impossible for the poor writer to deliver us a True Classic of any sort.
 But it's still quite good.